ritawang917/Covid-19-Group-Project/README.md

   * Use a different data set that includes the most recently data
   * Test with additional machine learning models
-  * Use multiple data sets that make more conclusions
+  * Use multiple data sets that make more conclusions.